mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 In doing this we have to be careful not to "wrap around" by letting any encoding exceed `Q`; if this happens our decoding procedure will give wrong results.

-To get around this we'll simply make sure to pick `Q` large enough relative to chosen precision and maximum magnitude.
+To get around this we'll simply make sure to pick `Q` large enough relative to the chosen precision and maximum magnitude.
 One place where we have to be careful is when doing multiplications as these double the precision.
-As done earlier we must hence actually leave enough room of double precision, and additionally include a truncation step after each multiplication where we bring the precision back down.
+As done earlier we must hence leave enough room for double precision, and additionally include a truncation step after each multiplication where we bring the precision back down.
 Unlike earlier though, in the two server setting the truncation step can be performed as a local operation as pointed out in [SecureML](https://eprint.iacr.org/2017/396).

 ```python
 def truncate(x, amount=6):